 Whether you’re in the parks or researching on the internet, keep yourself alert to find characters.
 In the past, the Disney Parks Blog has offered fans the chance to pick which obscure characters they’d like to return to the park for a short appearance.
 And often, if you’re patient, you may run into a character you had no idea you’d meet – and perhaps one that even the cast members couldn’t have anticipated would show up that day.

 Meeting Disney characters is one of the loveliest experiences of being a Disneyland park-goer.
 On such a small property, Disneyland gives the incomparable illusion of wandering through the fantasy world of childhood films.
-And with just a bit of faith, trust and pixie dust, you will find yourself running into the characters you dreamed of meeting when you were a youngster.
+And with just a bit of faith, trust, and pixie dust, you will find yourself running into the characters you dreamed of the meeting when you were a youngster.